Morgan County Court Services serves Morgan County Circuit Court, Superior Court 1, Superior Court 2 and Superior Court 3.

 The Human Resources Department plans, coordinates, and directs the administrative functions of Morgan County.
 The Department's roles include overseeing the recruiting, interviewing, and hiring of new staff.

 Morgan County is an Equal Opportunity Employer.
 The County's Title VI Implementation Plan is a continual and ongoing effort to comply with various laws.
-Completed applications and resumes can be sent to [email protected]
+Completed applications and resumes can be sent to [email protected].

 Business casual.
 A sweater or light jacket is suggested as the courtroom temperatures vary.

 You will be required to pass through security to enter the building.
-No weapons or firearms are permitted.
+No weapons or firearms permitted.

 Child care is NOT provided.
 Children will not be permitted into the courtroom and you must make your own arrangements for child care.

-Cell phones and personal electronic devices (laptops, tablets, etc.) are prohibited in the Courtroom and will be held by court staff during jury selection and trials.
+Cell phones and personal electronic devices (laptops, tablets, etc.) are prohibited in the courtroom and will be held by court staff during jury selection and trials.
 You are encouraged not to bring such devices, if possible.

-Length of service is one day, or until the assigned trial is complete.
 You will be informed the estimated trial length when you arrive at court.

 The Planning and Zoning Department is responsible for all activities concerning the use and development of land within the County’s unincorporated areas of jurisdiction.
-These activities include administration of the County’s Unified Development Ordinance, ensuring compliance with all zoning and development standards, issuing building permits, conducting inspections, administering floodplain protections, and E911 addressing.
+These activities include administration of the County’s Unified Development Ordinance, ensuring compliance with all zoning and development standards, issuing building permits, conducting inspections, administering floodplain protections, and 911 addressing.
 The Department also serves as staff to the Plan Commission, Board of Zoning Appeals, and Design Review Board.

 Link to Morgan County's online building permit application: